OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.error-delay` | duration                                                          how long to delay after error posting batch | `10s`
 `node.batch-poster.extra-batch-gas` | uint                                                          use this much more gas than estimation says is necessary to post batches | `50000`
 `node.batch-poster.gas-refunder-address` | string                                                   The gas refunder contract address (optional) | None
+`node.batch-poster.l1-block-bound` | string                                                         only post messages to batches when they're within the max future block/timestamp as of this L1 block tag ("safe", "finalized", "latest", or "ignore" to ignore this check) | None
 `node.batch-poster.l1-block-bound-bypass` | duration                                                post batches even if not within the layer 1 future bounds if we're within this margin of the max delay | `1h0m0s`
 `node.batch-poster.max-delay` | duration                                                            maximum batch posting delay | `1h0m0s`
 `node.batch-poster.max-size` | int                                                                  maximum batch size | `100000`